 The “why” is important because it helps deepen the gratitude journal experience.
 Within a few days you will begin to see improvement in your outlook.

-If you are interested, join the five day Dig Deep challenge to help you overcome your struggles.
+If you are interested, join the five day Dig Deep challenge to help you find hidden opportunities.
 You'll learn the basics of the Dig to Fly Method.
 You'll get the printable that you can use to go through the struggle that you are having with your boss and turn it into a stepping stone.
 You can do the method in less than 10 minutes and it's guaranteed to help you see your issue from a fresh perspective.

 What do you do on a regular basis to improve your relationship with your boss?
 How do you make her happy when things aren't going quite right?
 What tips can you share that will help us improve our relationships and get that raise we need?